olin/olinomic/rules.md

 5. declares new turns to all players in a timely manner, including whose turn it currently is

 The Gamemaster may

 1. extend a turn for any reason
 2. deputise another player to act as Gamemaster for some number of turns (The Gamemaster wins all disagreements between them and their deputy)
 3. vote on any matter, and cast the tie-breaking vote on any matter (doing so does not violate the one-vote rule)
-4. pause the game indefinitely
+4. pause the game indefinitely or resume it from a pause

 The Gamemaster cannot lose their player status.
 Actions of the Gamemaster can be overturned by Judgement or unanimous vote of all other players.